- Microsoft Defender requires frequent platform, engine, and security intelligence updates to maintain effective protection.

 MpCmdRun.exe -RemoveDefinitions -Engine

-And if you only want to clean the dynamic signature updates that are downloaded from the cloud, can be used:
+And if you only want to clean up dynamic signature updates downloaded from the cloud, you can use:

 MpCmdRun.exe -RemoveDefinitions -DynamicSignatures